fym0503/SCRetrieval/data/README.md

 ---
 ## Steps to download and organize data

-1. All included datasets can be downloaded from the Google Drive link (here)[].
+1. All included datasets can be downloaded from the Google Drive link [here](www.google.com).

 2. For each dataset, unzip the compressed files to obtain raw h5ad files and model inference embeddings.